-Buyer's Guide for OTC Aids That Work
+Buyer’s Guide for OTC Sleep Aids That Work

-If you walk into any health food store or pharmacy, you will likely be met with a wide array of products.
+If you walk into any health food store or pharmacy, you will likely be met with a wide array of sleep aids.
 Sorting through the fancy labels and health claims can be overwhelming and confusing, especially when they all say they are the best.
 Let’s break down the various types of sleep aids for a better understanding of what’s available.

 Understanding the Types

-The two most common classes of OTC sleep aids are antihistamines like Diphenhydramine and Doxylamine Succinate, and natural solutions that usually feature melatonin and/or valerian.
+The two most common classes of OTC sleep aids are antihistamines like Diphenhydramine and Doxylamine Succinate, and natural solutions that usually feature melatonin supplements and/or valerian.
 Melatonin is a natural hormone produced in the body, and valerian root is a plant.

-One of the biggest benefits of OTC pills is that you don’t require a time-consuming and sometimes costly trip to the doctor’s office for a prescription.
+One of the biggest benefits of OTC sleep aids is that you don’t require a time-consuming and sometimes costly trip to the doctor’s office for a prescription.
 Instead, you can simply walk into a health food store or pharmacy and find a sleep aid that may solve your problem without the hassle of an appointment.

 While Diphenhydramine can cause sedation, some of its other side effects include daytime drowsiness, constipation, urinary retention, dry mouth, and blurred vision.